stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://mastodon.social/tags/cloudflare).

+"Sorry, i'll never sign a change.org #petition - it's a #privacy-abusing #CloudFlare site.
+Use openpetition.org for petitions important enough for everyone to access." by @[resist1984](https://social.privacytools.io/@resist1984/103204933856595091)

+"Tails is still useful but devs are not trustworthy." by @[bojkotiMalbona](https://infosec.exchange/@bojkotiMalbona/103188285582213699)

 "Can you trust CloudFlare with your personal data?" by @[Edent](https://mastodon.social/@Edent/103175943251084170)

 "wenn sich der Tagesspiegel nicht hinter #cloudflare verstecken würde, würde ich ihn wahrscheinlich auch lesen" by @[kromonos](https://metalhead.club/@kromonos/103136278965173255)